 Lodging and Dining

 Depending upon which entrance to the park you plan on taking, you can reserve rooms at a nearby hotel or reserve a camping site.
 If you are coming from San Francisco area, Maricopa might be the best option to find lodging, however if you are driving from Southern California, Oakhurst is probably best choice.
-You can also stay in lodging located within the park, but we always budget ourselves and stay at hotels nearby.
+You can also stay at various Yosemite National Park lodging located within the park.
 We made reservations at a Comfort Inn in the small town of Oakhurst, California.
 Which is about a half hour drive from the south gate entrance.
 In the town of Oakhurst there are plenty of dining options.
 Restaurants include Denny’s, several fast food places, and specialty dining such as delicious authentic Mexican and other eateries.

 Preparing and Training for Hike

-Now, I realize that we are not just talking about hiking to Half Dome in Yosemite National Park, we are no doubt doing it!
-So, I began setting goals and one of them is keeping up with my group and to not struggle while climbing on the inclines.
-Therefore, I created an exercise routine that I think will best prepare me for that hiking challenge.
-Here is my training schedule for a June hiking excursion:
+By now, I realize that we are not just talking about hiking to Half Dome in Yosemite National Park; we are no doubt doing it!
+So, I immediately began setting goals of which one of them is to keep up with my group, not struggle while climbing on the inclines, and not fall too far behind.
+Therefore, I created an exercise routine that I think will best prepare me for this hiking challenge.
+Here is my training schedule that includes a three month plan of preparation: